ecssiah/libgdx-and-jruby/README.md

 Setup
 -----

 The Eclipse [DLTK plugin](http://www.eclipse.org/dltk/) does a decent job with JRuby.
 You'll be giving up some of the content-assist you had with Java in Eclipse (For instance, you don't have the shortcut to automatically require the right imports), but Ruby comes with advantages of its own.
-One of my favorite is the way it deals with getters and setters.
+One of my favorites is the way it deals with getters and setters.

-    attr_writer :instance        #Setter for @instance
+    attr_writer :instance        #Setter
-    attr_reader :instance        #Getter for @instance
+    attr_reader :instance        #Getter
     attr_accessor :instance      #Setter & Getter

 Also, with DLTK you still get some things like auto-complete.

 Since this is for the desktop the project setup is very easy.
-First, I create a project directory containing three subdirectories.
+I create a project directory containing three subdirectories.

     /TestGame
     /TestGame/assets
     /TestGame/libs
     /TestGame/src

 Put the main gdx files for your OS in the '/libs' folder.
-I would also grab gdx-tools out of '/extensions' in the [libGdx archive](http://libgdx.badlogicgames.com/nightlies/) so you can automatically pack your textures.
+I would also grab gdx-tools.jar out of '/extensions' in the [libGdx archive](http://libgdx.badlogicgames.com/nightlies/) so you can automatically pack your textures.
 On linux, mine looks like this.

     /libs/gdx.jar
     /libs/gdx-backend-lwjgl.jar